He raises up the poor from the dust and lifts the needy from the ash heap to make them sit with princes and inherit a seat of honor. 1 Samuel 2:8

-I met Amber the founder of Jacob's Ladder Outreach, several years ago.
+I met Amber with Jacob's Ladder Outreach, several years ago.

 She would reach out to the homeless where I would hangout make food for them, pick them up and bring them to church with the church bus from New Life Church of God.